thu-ml/tianshou/docs/tutorials/batch.rst

 .. note::

-    The data types of tensors are bool and numbers (any size of int and float as long as they are supported by numpy or pytorch).
-In addition, numpy supports ndarray of objects and we take advantage of this feature to store non-number objects in ``Batch``.
-If one wants to store data that are neither boolean nor numbers (such as strings and sets), they can store the data in ``np.ndarray`` with ``np.object`` data type.
-This way, ``Batch`` can actually store any type of python objects.
+    The data types of tensors are bool and numbers (any size of int and float as long as they are supported by NumPy or PyTorch).
+Besides, NumPy supports ndarray of objects and we take advantage of this feature to store non-number objects in ``Batch``.
+If one wants to store data that are neither boolean nor numbers (such as strings and sets), they can store the data in ``np.ndarray`` with the ``np.object`` data type.
+This way, ``Batch`` can store any type of python objects.

 5. Scalars are also valid values.
 A scalar is a single boolean, number, or object.
-They can be python scalar (``False, 1, 2.3, None, 'hello'``) or numpy scalar (``np.bool_(True), np.int32(1), np.float64(2.3)``).
+They can be python scalar (``False, 1, 2.3, None, 'hello'``) or NumPy scalar (``np.bool_(True), np.int32(1), np.float64(2.3)``).
 They just shouldn't be mixed up with Batch/dict/tensors.

 .. note::

     ``Batch`` cannot store ``dict`` objects, because internally ``Batch`` uses ``dict`` to store data.
 During construction, ``dict`` objects will be automatically converted to ``Batch`` objects.

 By expanding nested ``Batch`` objects, we can describe the structure of ``Batch`` using a tree.
-There is always a "virtual root" node to represent the whole ``Batch`` object; internal nodes are keys (names); and leaf nodes are scalars or tensors.
+There is always a "virtual root" node to represent the whole ``Batch`` object; internal nodes are keys (names), and leaf nodes are scalars or tensors.
 Having a picture of the structure in mind helps when we deal with ``Batch`` objects.

 .. image:: ../_static/images/batch_tree.png
     :align: center